-Support of this measure is conditional on endorsement by a consensus-based entity (CBE), with endorsement including a discussion of risk adjustment and stratification.
+Support of this measure is conditional on endorsement by a consensus-based entity (CBE).

 As an outcome-focused, electronic clinical quality measure (eCQM) which addresses a potential patient safety issue in acute care facilities, this measure addresses two high priority areas for future measure consideration for the Hospital Inpatient Quality Reporting (IQR) Program.
 This measure also relates to the goals for a focus on high-impact and outcome-based measures within CMS' Meaningful Measures Framework.
 Although this measure is similar to others used in different programs, because it is an eCQM it can be applied to a broader target population (not just Medicare beneficiaries).
 Additionally, because this measure is an eCQM, hospitals can receive reliable and timely pressure injury rates.
 This measure is the only electronic health record (EHR)-based measure intended for use in acute care hospitals related to pressure injuries.
-The MUC is also submitted for the Medicare Promoting Interoperability Program.